csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

 - Static variables are also useful for **constants**

     - The `const` keyword, which we learned about earlier, is actually very similar to `static`
-    - A `const` variable is just a `static` variable that can't be modified
+    - A `const` variable is just a `static` variable that cannot be modified
     - Like a `static` variable, it can be accessed using the name of the class where it is defined (e.g. `Math.PI`), and there is only one copy for the entire program

 #### Static methods and variables